Arcanatex/arcanaSign/docker/README.md

 This setup includes a PostgreSQL database and the Documenso application.
 You will need to provide your own SMTP details via environment variables.

+The Docker Compose file now supports automatic certificate generation, making it compatible with platforms like Dokploy, Coolify, and other container orchestration tools.

 1. Download the Docker Compose file from the Documenso repository: [compose.yml](https://raw.githubusercontent.com/documenso/documenso/release/docker/production/compose.yml)
 2. Navigate to the directory containing the `compose.yml` file.
 3. Create a `.env` file in the same directory and add your SMTP details as well as a few extra environment variables, following the example below: